nrobert-dev/nrobert-dev/README.md

 ### Welcome to my profile!

 I'm a software engineer currently residing in Romania.
-I currently work as a Front-End Technical Lead for [Toluna.com](https://tolunacorporate.com/) in **Timisoara**.
+I currently work as a Front-End Technical Lead for [Toluna.com](https://tolunacorporate.com/).
 You can find out more about me [here](https://robertnc.com).
 I mostly specialize in front-end work.

 My meta build of choice is:
  - For Front-End (React, Typescript, Redux+Saga, Redux-Toolkit/Query)